 At CCA, we have the ability to help more students with special needs than brick-and-mortar facilities thanks to our cyber school environment.
 All Commonwealth Charter Academy special education teachers are certified by Pennsylvania in special education.
 As a public school, we fulfill all regulations and requirements of the Individuals with Disabilities Act, which is not a requirement of private schools throughout Pennsylvania, including in Pittsburgh, Harrisburg and Philadelphia.

-Students with an IEP may have different needs.
-Some students may need to sit away from other students or require different pacing in lessons.
-Since CCA is a cyber school and students can learn from the comfort of their own homes, students with special needs don’t need to worry about sitting too close to other students.
-Since all lessons are recorded, students who require different pacing can rewatch the lessons to fully grasp what is being taught.
+Students with an IEP might have different needs.
+Some students need to sit away from others or require different pacing in lessons.
+Because CCA is a cyber school and students can learn from the comfort of their own homes, students with special needs don’t need to worry about sitting too close to other students.
+Because all lessons are recorded, students who require different pacing can rewatch the lessons to fully grasp what is being taught.

-Parents are able to witness what their child is being taught in their classes.
+Parents witness what their child is being taught.
 You do not have to worry about your child becoming upset and not understanding why.
 This is especially important for students with verbal and other communication challenges.

-An IEP serves as the common point of communication between a parent, student, the student’s learning support teacher and all teachers that clarifies the most effective ways in which the student learns.
+An IEP serves as the common point of communication among a parent, a student, the student’s learning support teacher and all teachers.
+It clarifies the most effective ways in which the student learns.
 The IEP includes information on student psychoeducational testing results, interests and learning preferences.

 Additional information includes a student’s learning strengths, needs, academic recommendations found in testing and strategies that a student has acquired and actively used in the classroom.